 See our benchtop alkaline water purifier range.

 Our signature filtration system.
-The 8-stage process combines multiple filtration media — including KDF (Kinetic Degradation Fluxion), activated carbon, ceramic, and mineral stones — to address a wide range of contaminants while also improving taste and adding beneficial minerals.
+The 8-stage process combines KDF media, activated carbon, ceramic, Maifan mineral stones, and Prill Beads to address a wide range of contaminants while adding beneficial minerals and raising pH to 7.5–8.5.
 These are the filters used with our water cooler range and are available as standalone benchtop units.

 The most thorough filtration available in a benchtop format.
 Countertop RO systems connect to your tap and push water through a semi-permeable membrane, removing up to 99% of dissolved contaminants including fluoride, heavy metals, and bacteria.
 No permanent installation required.